Science and Technology - Earth and Space

 - consider Dharawal seasons and observe indicator plants on the bushwalk

-- use ochres found on the bushwalk to paint
+- use ochres to paint

 - listen to a Dreaming story about formation of landscape